sahurtado88/Documentacion/Prometheus.md

 # Prometheus

-is an open source system monitoring and alerting toolkit with an active ecosystem
+Is an open source system monitoring and alerting toolkit with an active ecosystem

 uses a multidimensional dat amodel with time series data identified by metric name and key/value pairs